Operation Pamphlet: Aftermath

 The ships involved in Operation Pamphlet rapidly departed for other duties.
 After unloading her troops at Fremantle, Queen of Bermuda left for the United Kingdom on 3 March and arrived there on 13 April.
 Nieuw Amsterdam sailed from Melbourne bound for San Francisco via New Zealand on 6 March carrying 2,189 Allied military personnel; she completed her voyage on 22 March.
 After embarking 350 Free French personnel and approximately 150 women and children, Île de France departed Sydney for Durban on 16 March.
 On 22 March, Queen Mary sailed for the United Kingdom carrying 8,326 US military personnel.
 Travelling at 28 kn, she arrived at Gourock in Scotland exactly one month later.
 Aquitania left Sydney at around the same time as Queen Mary, and completed her voyage to New York City on 4 May.

 After arriving in Australia, all members of the 9th Division were given three weeks leave.
 The men were then assembled in their home state capital and took part in a welcome-home march; these marches were conducted both to acknowledge the division's service in the Middle East and advertise a war loan drive.
 Following the marches the division re-assembled at training camps on the Atherton Tableland in far North Queensland, where it was to complete its training for jungle warfare.
+Many members of the division went absent without leave during this period, with this being motivated by war weariness and the newfound ability to access the comforts of home.
+Some soldiers never returned from the leave granted on arrival to Australia.
+The division's disciplinary system was unable to cope with such a high rate of evasion, and the soldiers who returned after over-extending their leave generally received light punishments.

-As the division was still overstrength due to the reinforcements which had been assigned to it before departing the Middle East, its excess personnel were transferred to other AIF units.
+As the 9th Division was still overstrength due to the reinforcements which had been assigned to it before departing the Middle East, its excess personnel were transferred to other AIF units.
 This enabled the 6th and 7th Divisions to be brought back to their authorised strengths.
 The 9th Division next saw action against Japanese forces during the Salamaua–Lae campaign in New Guinea during September 1943; had the division not returned from the Middle East, at least part of this task would have fallen to less-experienced militia units.